sarathlal/sarathlal.github.io/about.md

 Hey there!

-I'm Sarathlal N, a developer from Kerala, India who loves solving problems.
-I've been doing this for 10 years and enjoy creating better solutions.
-Currently, I work at [Themehigh](https://www.themehigh.com){:target="_blank" rel="noopener"} as a Technical Lead.
+I’m Sarathlal N, a developer from Kerala, India, with a passion for solving problems.
+With over 10 years of experience, I enjoy creating better solutions and currently work as a Technical Lead at [Themehigh](https://www.themehigh.com){:target="_blank" rel="noopener"}.

-### My Journey

-I started coding because I was curious about how things work.
-Over time, I've learned a lot and worked on projects that I'm proud of.

 ### Why I Love What I Do

-I consider myself an average programmer, but I excel at finding answers quickly through searches and have recently mastered using AI tools.
-When I solve someone's problems using a computer and the internet, the dopamine rush I get from that moment is awesome.
-That feeling keeps me passionate about the field of the internet and computers.
+I consider myself an average programmer, but I excel at quickly finding answers through searches and have recently mastered using AI tools.
+The dopamine rush I get from solving problems using a computer and the internet keeps me passionate about this field.

 ### My Strengths

 - WordPress Theme Development
 - WordPress Plugin Development
+- WordPress Customization
 - Ecommerce Development with WooCommerce, Magento & Shopify
 - Automating Tasks
 - Cleaning Data
-- Performance Auditing & Optimization Tips for Web
+- Performance Auditing & Optimization for the Web
 - Using AI Tools for Development
 - Business Tools Integration
 - Technical Support

 ### Beyond Development

-Outside of development, I have experience in:
+Outside of development, I also enjoy:

-- Working in Canva to Create Posters
+- Creating Posters with Canva
-- Photography
-- Ecommerce Photography
+- Photography and Ecommerce Photography
 - Content Creation Using AI Tools
-- Gardening
-- Farming
+- Gardening and Farming

-These activities help me stay balanced and bring new ideas to my work.
+These activities help me stay balanced and inspire new ideas in my work.

-### Let's Connect
+### Let’s Connect

 Looking for a developer who cares about your business?
-Now I'm available for remote and freelance work.
-Let's talk about how I can help.
+I’m available for remote and freelance work.
+Let’s discuss how I can help.

 ### Contact